jamiegriffin/Malaria_simulation/README.md

 ## __Compiling the code__

-To compile the code, just include the file main.cpp in the project or command line - all the other code files are included via #include statements.
+To compile the code, just include the file main.cpp in the project (or compilation command) - all the other code files are included via #include statements.

+## __Running the program__

+Put the executable in the folder input_files.
+There is a batch file in that folder with some examples.